The Tropical House

 Throughout its history, the Tropical House was a challenge to maintain as heating and irrigation systems regularly failed, resulting in plant damage.
 More recently, glass panes cracked and fell, and engineers advised that the building required renovation and seismic retrofitting.
 The Tropical House was closed to the public in early 2020.

-As the Tropical House structural improvements near completion, Garden staff see a new opportunity to renovate and refresh the house’s interior.
+With the completion of the exterior structural improvements, Garden staff see a new opportunity to renovate and refresh the house’s interior.
 UCBG Advisory Board member and well-known landscape architect Ron Lutsko is donating his firm’s services to design a modern interior that will engage and educate visitors with an intimate tropical experience.
 The project includes adding a shade structure to the adjacent patio where small groups gather, and refreshing exterior plantings around the building.

 Tropical House Collection